Linux For Dummies Cheat Sheet

 Common Linux Commands

-Open-source Linux is a popular alternative to Microsoft Windows, and if you choose to use this low-cost or free operating system, you need to know some basic Linux commands to make your system smoothly.
-The most common Linux commands are shown in this table.
+Open-source Linux is a popular alternative to Microsoft Windows, and if you choose to use this low-cost or free operating system, you need to know some basic Linux commands to configure, operate, and interact with your system smoothly.

 |cat [filename]||Display file’s contents to the standard output device